K-Shanmugaraj/Ex.No.1/README.md

 | Security | Synthetic data generation for testing, anomaly detection |

 ---
+## 4. Generative AI impact of scaling in LLMs.
+Scaling laws for neural language models explain how performance improves with increased model size, data, and computational resources.
+Explore neural language scaling laws, their users, and their importance when developing and deploying AI technology.

+---
 ## 5. Explain about LLM and how it is build.

 Large language models (LLMs) are a category of deep learning models trained on immense amounts of data, making them capable of understanding and generating natural language and other types of content to perform a wide range of tasks.
 LLMs are built on a type of neural network architecture called a transformer which excels at handling sequences of words and capturing patterns in text.